 Myth 1: Landlords have the right to forcibly evict tenants if they do not pay rent.

-Contrary to popular belief, the Malaysian legal system is pro-tenant.
-Landlords are actually prohibited from evicting the tenant or to recover procession of the premises without a court order.
-Should a landlord choose to regain possession of a premise, it can only be done through a court order or in the presence of a police officer.
+Contrary to popular belief, the Malaysian legal system mostly is pro-tenant.
+Landlords are actually prohibited from evicting the tenant or to mostly recovering the procession of the premises without a court order.
+Should a landlord for all intents and purposes choose to generally regain possession of a premise, it can only generally be done through court order or in the presence of a police officer

-- Myth 4: Landlords can raise rents whenever they like without the consent of the tenant.
+Myth 4: Landlords can raise the rent whenever they like without the consent of the tenant.

 This is another myth as well.
 According to the Malaysian Bar, rents should be mutually agreed upon.
 Tenants should first be given the option to renew the tenancy three months before the expiry and a common rent rate should be negotiated upon before the execution of the new rent rate.

-Having clear these myth, you can now rent in peace via Saywa- the trustworthy property rental mobile app #propertyagent #mobileapp #saywa
+Having cleared the myths of renting in Malaysia, you can now rent in peace via SPEEDHOME– the trustworthy property rental mobile app #propertyagent #mobileapp #SPEEDHOME